awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 **To remove a member account from your organization \(AWS CLI, AWS API\)**

-You can use the following CLI command or API operation to remove a member account:
+You can use one of the following commands to remove a member account:
 + AWS CLI: [aws organizations remove\-account\-from\-organization](http://docs.aws.amazon.com/cli/latest/reference/organizations/remove-account-from-organization.html)
 + AWS API: [RemoveAccountFromOrganization](http://docs.aws.amazon.com/organizations/latest/APIReference/API_RemoveAccountFromOrganization.html)

 ## Leaving an Organization as a Member Account<a name="orgs_manage_accounts_leave-as-member"></a>

 When signed in to a member account, you can remove that one account from its organization\.
 To do this, complete the following procedure\.
-The master account cannot leave the organization using this technique\.
+The master account can't leave the organization using this technique\.
 To remove the master account, you must [delete the organization]()\.

 **Minimum permissions**
 To leave an AWS organization, you must have the following permissions:
-`organizations:DescribeOrganization` \(console only\)
+`organizations:DescribeOrganization` \(console only\)\.
 `organizations:LeaveOrganization` – Note that the organization administrator can apply a policy to your account that removes this permission, preventing you from removing your account from the organization\.
-If you sign in as an IAM user and the account is missing payment information, then the IAM user must have the permissions `aws-portal:ModifyBilling` and `aws-portal:ModifyPaymentMethods`\.
+If you sign in as an IAM user and the account is missing payment information, the IAM user must have the permissions `aws-portal:ModifyBilling` and `aws-portal:ModifyPaymentMethods`\.
 Also, the member account must have IAM user access to billing enabled\.
-If this is not already enabled, see [Activating Access to the Billing and Cost Management Console](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/grantaccess.html#ControllingAccessWebsite-Activate) in the *AWS Billing and Cost Management User Guide*\.
+If this isn't already enabled, see [Activating Access to the Billing and Cost Management Console](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/grantaccess.html#ControllingAccessWebsite-Activate) in the *AWS Billing and Cost Management User Guide*\.

 **Note**
 An account’s status with an organization affects what cost and usage data is visible:
 When a standalone account joins an organization, the account no longer has access to cost and usage data from the time range when the account was a standalone account\.
 If a member account leaves an organization and becomes a standalone account, the account no longer has access to cost and usage data from the time range when the account was a member of the organization\.
 The account has access only to the data that is generated as a standalone account\.
 If a member account leaves organization A to join organization B, the account no longer has access to cost and usage data from the time range when the account was a member of organization A\.
 The account has access only to the data that is generated as a member of organization B\.
-If an account re\-joins an organization that it previously belonged to, the account regains access to its historical cost and usage data\.
+If an account rejoins an organization that it previously belonged to, the account regains access to its historical cost and usage data\.

 **To leave an organization as a member account \(console\)**